breachofmind/grenade/readme.md

 ### Variables

-Notice that variables have the javascript-esque syntax: `${variable}`.
-By default, the values are escaped, much like other templaters.
+By default, variables have the javascript-esque syntax: `${variable}`.
+You can, however, use other delimiters if you so desire.

 - `${variable}` - Escaped value.
 - `${=variable}` - Raw value, good for HTML output.